mongodb/libbson/doc/parsing.rst

   bson_destroy (b);

-Only two checks are performed when creating a new :symbol:`bson_t <bson_t>` from an existing buffer.
+Only two checks are performed when creating a new :symbol:`bson_t` from an existing buffer.
 First, the document must begin with the buffer length, matching what was expected by the caller.
 Second, the document must end with the expected trailing ``\0`` byte.

-To parse the document further we use a :symbol:`bson_iter_t <bson_iter_t>` to iterate the elements within the document.
+To parse the document further we use a :symbol:`bson_iter_t` to iterate the elements within the document.
 Let's print all of the field names in the document.

 .. code-block:: c